 That said, very few companies deploy green fields anymore, and without the service packs and rollups for Exchange 2010 and Exchange 2007 respectively, it's not possible to test coexistence scenarios.
 It's always fun installing something new and kicking the tires, but it needs to be done in a lab scenario -- never live -- until you've developed the operational experience to know how to handle anything new.

-Exchange 2013 features are admins going to find themselves wondering how they ever got along
+What new Exchange 2013 features are admins going to find themselves wondering how they ever got along without?

 Goodman: The in-place hold features are a big improvement.
 Also, admins who are sold on cheap disks and the fact [that] Exchange data is often best left in Exchange will love the new compliance features.
 Additionally, I think that single global namespace across multiple sites or geographic regions will be huge.
 The new Managed Availability feature is big as well.